husjon/valheim_server_oci_setup/Setting Up Valheim Dedicated Server with Oracle Cloud Infrastructure - Instructions.md

 # Starting the Valheim Server
-To start the server, run the command `systemctl --user start valheim_server`
+To start the server, run the command `valheim_server start`
 This will take a couple of minutes as the world is being generated.

 From within the game, it might not show in the **Select Server** list, instead click the **Add server** button and type in the address `IP_ADDRESS:2456` (Using the IP address from[Configuring the Network and firewall rules](###-Configuring-the-Network-and-firewall-rules))